zpeters/md-advanced-tables/docs/formulas.md

 if you want to reference only a few cells in one column, or perhaps, a few cells in several consecutive columns?

-Ranges allow doing just that.
+Ranges allow for doing just that.
 A range is denoted by two periods in a row between two row and/or columns.

 ```md